Kiran6248/MS2-PokemonGo/TESTING.md

 The finished site was checked through Lighthouse Developer tool and the result found is attached here.
 ![image](assets/docs/lighthouse.JPG)

+The best practices section showing `amber` because of low resolution of the images, which I kept purposefully to load the page faster.

 ### **Project Barrier**

 * The CDN for emailjs is updated and because of that, there should be a change in the javascript code for that. which I was unaware of.
 Later on, I got help from a fellow student through slack and that issue was resolved.